Dr. Martin Luther King, Jr. Day 2022

 - Written Reflection: Max of 300 words, .doc or .pdf format

-- Video Submission: Max of 2 minutes, .mp4 or .mov format
+- Video Submission: Max of 2 minutes, .mp4 or .mov format (Must be saved as a .zip file first!)

 - Audio Submission: Max of 2 minutes, .mp3 format (If your audio piece does not include lyrics, please also submit a brief written description of the piece.)